sedadenboer/Taste-Buds/REVIEW.md

 * **Do more with errors**

 Errors are only displayed in the console.
 Some errors can be useful to be displayed to the user.
 For example, if the login session is expired (authorization) you get a 401 error in the console and the user will see the main but without their content.
 When this happens the user should be redirected to the login page, possibly with a message that the session is expired.
+Also when the user cancels the authorization request, the user sees a blank page with a token error in the url.
+It would be better when the user cancels this request the user will be redirected to the login page.

 * **Commenting**